 COVID vaccination and testing on campus

 To help protect yourself and others, we encourage everyone on campus to follow our ”hands, face, space” safety guidelines.
-We also encourage you to have the COVID-19 vaccine (if possible) and get regular COVID-19 tests.

 If you've already had your first dose, you'll receive either the same vaccine or the most similar alternative for your second dose (see page 15 of the government guidance document (PDF, 832KB)).

-Vaccinated outstide the UK?
+Vaccinated outside the UK?